ninjaaron/lazydots/README.rst

 ``e`` doesn't get any special "magical" resolution.
 It's always segol, and ``E`` is always tsere.
 This is because, on the whole, unmarked segol is much more common than unmarked tsere, even in open syllables.
-I may eventually figure out a way to determine something about segolized forms and do something that way, but I'm still not sure it would be much of an improvement.
+The exception is if ``e`` precedes a silent aleph, where it will become a tsere unless you tell it not to (with ``E``)

 General rule: if it's giving you the wrong vowel, capitalization should fix it.